Cosmological free-free emission from dark matter halos in the $\Lambda$CDM model: Diffuse background free-free emission induce by DM halos

 The free-free emission from an individual DM halo can be evaluated by Eq.~\eqref{eq: brems_emit_rate} with the gas profile discussed in the previous section.
-Now we calculate the global intensity of the diffuse free-free background emission which is the sum of the emission from DM halos in the universe, following the calculation in Ref.~\cite{2021arXiv210800621A}.
+Now we calculate the global intensity of the diffuse free-free background emission which is the sum of the emission from DM halos in the Universe.